RoscaS/com_presentation_IA/PITCHME.md

 # IA

-_"We are on the edge of change comparable to the rise of human life on Earth"_
+_"We are on the edge of change comparable to the rise of human life on Earth"_ Nick Bostrom

- Nick Bostrom

-the far future comming son

-Le futur lointain arrive bientôt

 ---